Optimizing your construction labor rates

 Square foot method

-The square foot method entails pricing work not in hourly terms but, rather, in terms of how much the project would cost you per square foot of work completed.
+The square foot method entails pricing work not hourly but in terms of how much the project would cost you per square foot of work completed.

-This is useful in scenarios where you’d like to make an apples-to-apples comparison between labor and material costs.
-After all, it wouldn’t make sense to price materials per hour but labor certainly can be viewed in that terms, making it easier to adjust from that end.
+This is useful in scenarios where you’d like to compare labor and material costs.
+After all, it wouldn’t make sense to price materials per hour but labor certainly can be viewed in that terms, making it easier to adjust.

 Rule of two method

 The rule of two method entails relying on the knowledge that labor generally accounts for roughly 50% of construction costs, with the rest being spent primarily on materials.
-Consequently, if your material costs are easier to calculate and/or predict, you may want to determine them first and fill in the gaps on labor using this method.
+Consequently, if your material costs are easier to calculate and predict, you may want to determine them first and fill in the gaps in labor using this method.

 5. Avoid unnecessary labor costs

 Not all labor costs are essential.
-In fact, some (i.e. forms of time theft, such as buddy punching) should be avoided as much as possible.
-This is another area in which tracking labor costs using labor management software is helpful; it becomes easier to spot patterns and make evidence-backed decisions.
+Some (i.e., forms of time theft, such as buddy punching) should be avoided as much as possible.
+This is another area where tracking labor costs using labor management software is helpful; it becomes easier to spot patterns and make evidence-backed decisions.

 Better people planning is just one click away